Island Dynamics | Lillegrund 39 | 2300 Copenhagen S | Denmark | Tel.: +45 5340 1982 | E-

 Convenor: Shawn M. Clankie

 The deadline for early registration is 30 November, after which registration rates will rise by 500 Danish kroner.
 The final deadline registration is 30 May (or once the conference is full).
+You can register by filling out this registration form and e-

 Categories of registration.

-Full Conference: Covers all conference activities, meals, and accommodation from the afternoon of 10 September through the morning of 18 September 2019, including sightseeing in Tbilisi and Mtskheta.
+Full Registration: Covers all conference activities, meals, and accommodation from the afternoon of 10 September through the morning of 18 September 2019, including sightseeing in Tbilisi and Mtskheta.
 Early registration fee: 6750 Danish kroner.

-Short Conference: Covers all conference activities, meals, and accommodation from the afternoon of 11 September 2019 through the morning of 18 September, excluding sightseeing in Tbilisi and Mtskheta.
+Short Registration: Covers all conference activities, meals, and accommodation from the afternoon of 11 September 2019 through the morning of 18 September, excluding sightseeing in Tbilisi and Mtskheta.
 Early registration fee: 6000 Danish kroner.